A General Formulation of the Kinematic Dipole as a Functional of Selection and Source Properties: Beyond the Ellis--Baldwin Approximation: Equivalence between Poisson-likelihood and least-squares dipole estimation

-We divide the celestial sphere into sufficiently fine pixels and denote by $N_p$ the observed number of objects in pixel $p$.
-Under the dipole model, the corresponding expectation value (intensity function) is defined as
+Divide the sky into sufficiently fine pixels and let $N_p$ be the observed count in pixel $p$.
+Under the dipole model, the expectation value is

-where $\bar{n}$ is the mean surface density, and $W(\hat{\vec{n}})$ represents the observational window function including the sky mask and effective completeness.
-Since we focus only on the kinematic dipole, the term $\vec{d}\cdot\hat{\vec{n}}_p$ is treated as a small first-order perturbation.
+where $\bar n$ is the mean surface density and $W(\hat{\vec n})$ is the observational window function including the mask and effective completeness.
+Since we work only to first order in the dipole, $\vec d\cdot\hat{\vec n}_p$ is treated as a small perturbation.